Linear Alignment of Vision-language Models for Image Captioning: Methods

 \section{Methods}

 We propose a linear alignment method for CLIP that optimizes cosine similarity between image-text pairs coming from a downstream dataset.
-The linear alignment computes a mapping in closed form under an orthogonality constraint.
+The linear alignment constitutes a closed-form linear mapping.
 Therefore, it is very efficient to compute and easy to implement while only adding a relatively small set of trainable parameters.
 We elaborate on our linear alignment technique in more detail in \cref{sec:close_gap}.
-In \cref{sec:method_captioning} we introduce a lightweight image captioning pipeline based on our linear alignment without any further training.
-Subsequently, \cref{sec:captioning_metric} introduces two new metrics, aCLIP-S, a reference-free metric, and RefaCLIP-S, a reference-based metric, both of which are based on the CLIP score \citep{hessel_clipscore_2021} in combination with our linear alignment.
-Finally, \cref{sec:self_improvement} describes DAL, a novel datastore-augmentation loop for image captioning, that iteratively adds synthetic captions of high quality to the retrieval datastore.
+In \cref{sec:method_captioning} we introduce a lightweight image-captioning pipeline based on our linear alignment without any further training.
+Finally, \cref{sec:captioning_metric} introduces two new image-captioning metrics, aCLIP-S, a reference-free metric, and RefaCLIP-S, a reference-based metric, both of which are based on the CLIP score \citep{hessel_clipscore_2021} in combination with our proposed linear alignment.